BouchardLab/pyuoi/docs/source/index.rst

 PyUoI: The Union of Intersections Framework in Python
 =====================================================

-PyUoI is a set of concrete implementations of the Union of Intersections (UoI) framework, designed to produce sparse and predictive models for a variety of machine learning algorithms.
-In general, the UoI framework leverages two approaches to model fitting:
+PyUoI contains implementations of Union of Intersections framework for a variety of penalized generalized linear models as well as dimensionality reductions techniques such as column subset selection and non-negative matrix factorization.
+In general, UoI is a statistical machine learning framework that leverages two concepts in model inference:

-#. bootstrapping the data and fitting many models to find robust estimates and
+#.
+Separating the selection and estimation problems to simultaneously achieve
-#. separating the selection and estimation phases to reduce bias.
+sparse models with low-bias and low-variance parameter estimates.

-PyUoI contains implementations of the UoI framework for a variety of penalized generalized linear models as well as dimensionality reductions techniques such as CUR decomposition and non-negative matrix factorization.
+#.
+Stability to perturbations in both selection and estimation.

 PyUoI is designed to function similarly to scikit-learn, as it often builds upon scikit-learn's implementations of the aforementioned algorithms.